-New Jersey has some of the toughest drug laws in the United States, and our courts are known for imposing severe penalties for even the most minor drug crimes.
+New Jersey has some of the toughest drug laws in the United States and our courts are known for imposing severe penalties for even the most minor drug crimes.
 As experienced Monmouth County Drug Lawyers, we can use our collective backgrounds to your advantage to secure the best outcome possible.
-A drug crime can be any state or federal crime involving a substance regulated by the government, often referred to as controlled dangerous substance (CDS).
-This not only includes illegal street drugs like heroin and cocaine, but also prescription drugs such as OxyContin, Oxycodone, Percocet, Roxicodone and many others.
+A drug crime can be any state or federal crime involving a controlled dangerous substance (CDS).
+This not only includes illegal street drugs like heroin and cocaine but also prescription drugs such as OxyContin, Oxycodone, Percocet, Roxicodone and many others.

 To develop a successful defense strategy against drug charges, you need a qualified, experienced drug lawyer who can thoroughly review the circumstances of your arrest and the investigation against you.
 Our criminal defense lawyers are former prosecutors and public defenders with vast experience in New Jersey criminal law and procedure.
-We recognize that addiction can be a disease, and we believe in providing those accused with drug charges with the quality defense they deserve.
-We see too often how a doctor will over prescribe medication to line their own pockets, just to leave the patient with a terrible addiction to pain killers and later street drugs.
+We recognize that addiction can be a disease and we believe in providing those accused with drug charges with the quality defense they deserve.
+We see too often how a doctor will over-prescribe medication to line their own pockets, leaving the patient with a terrible addiction to pain killers and, later, street drugs.

-Our lawyers represent clients who have been charged with all types of drug crimes, including:
+Our lawyers represent clients who have been charged with various drug crimes, including: